Salamence064/Zeta2D/docs/primitives.md

 ```

 <span style="color:slategrey">Description:</span>

-&ensp; &ensp; Updates the rigid body based on its current physics attributes.
-&ensp; &ensp; The physics handler will run this for it so it is **not recommended** to call this.
+* Updates the rigid body based on its current physics attributes.
+The physics handler will run this for it so it is **not recommended** to call this.

 <span style="color:slategrey">Parameters:</span>